Glendora, California: 2000

+The median income for a household in the city was $60,013, and the median income for a family was $66,674 (these figures had risen to $72,414 and $86,606 respectively as of a 2007 estimate).
+Males had a median income of $49,548 versus $35,062 for females.
+The per capita income for the city was $25,993.
+5.9% of the population and 3.9% of families were below the poverty line.
+Out of the total people living in poverty, 6.7% were under the age of 18 and 5.0% are 65 or older.

 Government

 City government

+Founded as a community in 1887, Glendora was formally incorporated as a city on Nov.
+13, 1911 making it the 25th oldest city in Los Angeles County out of a total of 88.
+It is a general-law city with a council–manager government, meaning the administrative head of the city is a City Manager who is appointed and overseen by a city council of five members.
+The current City Manager is Adam Raymond.

-Glendora is run by a city council of five members.
-The members are elected by district and serve four-year (staggered) terms of office.
+As of 2020, the members are elected by district and serve four-year (staggered) terms of office.
 Following each election, the council selects from its membership a mayor and mayor pro tem.
-The current mayor is Gary Boyer.
+The current Mayor is David Fredendall.

-Starting in 2020, the City of Glendora will change how council members are elected by transitioning from an at-large election system to a district-based election system.
-This includes changing the election cycle from odd years to even years.
-The first phase will begin in March 2020, when representatives from Council Districts 2, 3 and 5 will be elected.
-The second phase will take place in 2022 when representatives from Districts 1 and 4 will be on the ballot.
+In order to avoid the kinds of costly lawsuits other cities had faced under the California Voting Rights Act of 2001, the City of Glendora reluctantly changed how council members are elected by transitioning from an at-large election system to a district-based election system.
+This included switching the election cycle from odd years to even years.
+The first phase began in March 2020, when representatives from Council Districts 2, 3 and 5 were elected.
+The second phase took place in 2022 when representatives from Districts 1 and 4 were on the ballot.

 Public safety services are provided by the Glendora Police Department and the Los Angeles County Fire Department.